dreipol/hydris/README.md

 ### As Proxy Server

-You can use hydris as a proxy server to render your javascrpt contents as string
+You can use hydris as a proxy server to render your javascript contents as string

 ```js
 import { server } from 'hydris';